 Manila, Sept.
-25 .- Following the receipt of advices from Washington to the ef fect that the visit of the American battleships must be made under restricted conditions, should the city continue to be infected with cholera to a dangerous extent, it has now been proposed to postpone the reception planned in honor of the officers and men until the war-ships return from Japan.
-Gov.-Gen. snips return from Japan.
-Gov.-Gen. Smith is expected to call a sonference of his associates in the territorial gov-ernment, representatives of the business interests and members of the reception committee tomorrow or Sunday to for-mally discuss the advisability of a post-comment.

-ponement.
-The number of new cases daily report-ed is diminishing and the plague is said to be not virulent m form, but it is feared that it will be impossible in the short time available absolutely to cleanse the city, whereas, if the recep-tion is postponed, the committees will have a full month to rearrange and com-plete their plans for the campaign of entertainment. ponement. entertainment.
+25 .- Following the receipt of advices from Washington to the effect that the visit of the American battleships must be made under restricted conditions, should the city continue to be infected with cholera to a dangerous extent, it has now been proposed to postpone the reception planned in honor of the officers and men until the warships return from Japan, Gov.-Gen snips return from sapan, Got, den, Smith is expected to call a sonference of his associates in the territorial gov-ernment, representatives of the business interests and members of the reception committee tomorrow or Sunday to for-mally discuss the advisability of a post-posterent ment The number of new cases daily report.
+The number of new cases daily report-ed is diminishing and the plague is said to be not virulent in form, but it is feared that it will be impossible in the short time available absolutely to cleanse the city, whereas, if the recep-tion is postponed, the committees will have a full month to rearrange and com-plete their plans for the campaign of entertainment.